vtphan/HeteroplasmyWorkflow/README.md

 ##### config.txt:
 - READS_DIR: path to reads directory.
-- REF_DIR: path to reference genomes directory.
+- REF: path to reference genomes.
 - ANNOTATION: path to Annotation file.
 - LOG_FILE: path to log file.
 - OUTPUT_DIR: path to output directory.
 - DIST: name of distance function used to compute conservation scores of heteroplasmic sites (hellinger or consine).

 It is not neccessary to use single or double quote for these paths.
+The workflow will generate the OUTPUT_DIR if it doesn't exists.

 ##### Readids.txt:
 Text file contains all input reads ID you want to run.
 Each line is reserved for only one ID.